German Studies members of staff

 If you enjoy translating and interpreting, you can enroll in our Masters programme Professional Translating for European Languages, and we also have Masters degrees on linguistics and language acquisition or linguistics of European languages, as well as on film.
 We also offer research degrees (Mlitt, Mphil, PhD) in all areas of our expertise.

-Upcoming events and Seminars are listed on the School's All Welcome!
+Upcoming events and Seminars are listed on the School's news page.
+All Welcome!

 German Language Teaching at Newcastle has existed since the foundation of the first academic institutions in Newcastle in the 19th century.
 In 1959, the Chair of German Studies in Newcastle was instituted.